ruby-processing/propane/_editors/atom.md

 See [website][atom] (or scroll to bottom of [releases page for downloads][releases] on github)

-For linux ignore any distro version and download latest version (at least 1.18.0) and:-
+For linux ignore any distro version and download latest version (preferably 1.19.3+) and:-

 ```bash
 sudo dpkg --install atom-amd64.deb # debian, mint, ubuntu